 Jamie Newall — Director

-*Disclaimer: The profile provides information which was sourced and approved by 21C Metals (CSE:BULL;FWB:DCR1;OTC:DCNNF) in order to help investors learn more about the company.
-21C Metals is a client of the Investing News Network (INN).
-The company’s campaign fees pay for INN to create and update this profile page, to which links are placed on Investingnews.com and channel newsletters.
+*Disclaimer: This profile is sponsored by 21C Metals (CSE:BULL;FWB:DCR1;OTC:DCNNF).
+This profile provides information which was sourced by the Investing News Network (INN) and approved by 21C Metals, in order to help investors learn more about the company.
+21C Metals is a client of INN.
+The company’s campaign fees pay for INN to create and update this profile.